IsmailKonak/AI_Interpretability_Journey/Transformer-Circuits/Find-Median/README.md

 - **Callum McDougall's TakeMax Problem**
 - **Neel Nanda's 200 Problems in Mechanistic Interpretability**

-The small model size makes it:
-- Easy to train
-- Easy to interpret

 ## Repository Structure

 Here’s an overview of the repository’s contents: